ethyca/fidesops/clients/admin-ui/README.md

 4. Run the Privacy Request center using `npm run dev`.
 5. Submit a privacy request through the Privacy Request center.
 6. View that request in the Admin UI and either approve or deny it.

+## Unit test locations

+Unless otherwise specified below, all unit tests should be colocated in the directory with the file(s) they are testing, in a `__tests__` subfolder.

+The sole exception to this is the `pages` directory.
+Tests for Next.js pages live in the root `__tests__/pages` directory.
+Otherwise, Next.js attempts to include them in final build output, which breaks the build.